dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 To start a new project, you can take advantage of the *Create New Project* wizard that comes with Android Studio.
 Its usage is quite simple, and just a few steps are needed, [as shown in this tutorial](https://kotlinlang.org/docs/tutorials/kotlin-android.html).
 But, to speed things up, we are going to [clone this repository](https://github.com/auth0-blog/kotlin-app) in our local machine.

+> This post was made using **Android Studio 3 Canary 3**.
+New versions of the IDE should be supported as long as we update the versions of Kotlin's plugin and Gradle's wrapper.

 ```bash
 git clone https://github.com/auth0-blog/kotlin-app.git
 ```